RobPavey/wikitree-sourcer/docs/dev_notes/adding_a_new_site.md

 ## Implement any extra features for this site

 Simple sites will not need anything more but many sites have little extras like context menu support or menu items to build templates etc.

+## Documentation

+You can add user documentation for the new site to a free space page.
+When the site support is released you can add a link to the documentation page to the [supported sites](https://www.wikitree.com/wiki/Space:WikiTree_Sourcer_supported_sites) page.